Portrait of Zhi‑Qi Cheng

 Mobility, Safety & Deployment Transportation intelligence, public safety, secure sensing, and robust perception.

-Sponsored Systems & Reports DARPA, U.S. DOT, Mobility21, and system delivery reports.
+Sponsored Systems & Reports DARPA, U.S. DOT, Mobility21, and system reports.